AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    ![](assets/message-center_usecase2.png)

-1. Create a join condition between the "Product identifier" field that was previously added to the message, and the corresponding field from the **[!UICONTROL Purchase]** resource
+1. Create a join condition between the "Product identifier" field that was previously added to the message, and the corresponding field from the **[!UICONTROL Purchase]** resource.

    ![](assets/message-center_usecase3.png)